Project Ready College Readiness

 Project Ready STEM

-In 2014 Project Ready Indianapolis for the first time in its history began providing STEM instruction in after school programs at three middle schools: Emma Donnan Middle School (Charter Schools USA) and Creston Intermediate Academy and Creston Middle School co-located in Warren Township.
-The primary purpose of the After School STEM Initiative was to provide opportunities for academic enrichment to meet state and local student academic achievement standards as well as exposure to and hands on Science activities and STEM careers.
+School (Charter Schools USA) and Creston Intermediate Academy and Creston Middle School co-located in Warren Township.
+The primary purpose of the After School STEM Initiative is to provide opportunities for academic enrichment to meet state and local student academic achievement standards as well as exposure to and hands on Science activities and exposure to STEM careers.
 The first year pilot was provided through a grant from The Comcast Foundation.
-The 2015-16 year activities are jointly funded by The Comcast Foundation and USA Funds.
+The 2015-17 year activities were jointly funded by The Comcast Foundation and USA Funds.
+The 2017-18 school year is being funded buy Comcast and LEI.
 IUL is also providing after-school programming at T.C.
 Howe and Emma Donnan Middle Schools under the auspices of a multi-year, 21st Century Community Learning Centers grant jointly awarded to a partnership between Charter Schools USA and the Indianapolis Urban League.
 Emma Donnan’s activities are focused on STEM Instruction utilizing the NUL Project Ready STEM Curriculum Guide and other resources in alignment with Indiana standards of instruction.
+Activities at T. C. Howe are focused on Workforce and College Career Readiness.